social-media-ethics-automation/book/docs/_sources/ch04_data/01_anatomy_of_tweet/03_grouping_data_types.md

 # Grouping data

 Once we have some types of data representation on a computer, we can create different groupings of data to represent more types of data.
-We'll look at two types of groupings here, then look at what we can do with those groupings.
+We'll look at two types of groupings here: Lists and Dictionaries.

 ## Lists
-The first way of combining data is by making a list with data.
+The first way of combining data is by making a list.

 So we can make a list of the numbers from 1 to 10:
  - 1, 2, 3, 4, 5, 6, 7, 8, 9, 10